larry-athey/boilermaker/Instructions/FAQ.md

 ---

-Q: Do you offer any custom builds for people who would rather have this a built-in feature in their existing setups?
+Q: Do you offer any custom builds for people who would rather have this as a built-in feature in their existing setups?

 A: No, but this project is 100% open source, anybody else is more than welcome to spin and remix things however they want to.
 I don't have anything in my home that gives me any kind of advantage over anybody else.
 Anybody can do everything that I'm doing and very easily one-up me because I'm half blind.
 I don't have the time or patience for custom work, I have a hard enough time keeping my own stuff up to par with my expectations.